ShemarG/tic-tac-toe-exercise/README.md

 - **Win Highlighting**: Easily recognize when a win has ben achieved on the board as the winning move is highlighted in light green!
 - **Reset at will**: Want to throw out an ongoing game?
 Want to switch players?
 The reset button makes it all possible!
 It clears the board and starts the game anew.
 - **Score Keeping**: The scoreboard keeps track of wins for both players as well as draws.
 - **Time Machine**: Forgot how a particular game went?
 You can always go back to that game by clicking "Show Previous Games" and clicking the game you want from the list next to that button.
+Current game progress is saved and reloaded when "Back to Game" is clicked.
+- **Customizable Styling**: Find the default styling to be drab?
+Restyle it in your own image!
+The markup is generated with well considered classes that makes restyling a breeze.